Peter Moskos: Cop in the Hood

 Moskos wrote the award-winning 2008 book Cop in the Hood, describing his doctoral experiences of participant observation as a police officer in Baltimore's Eastern District from 1999 to 2001.
 Moskos, a Harvard graduate student raised in a white middle-class liberal household, describes his first-hand experiences with poverty and violent crime in the Baltimore Police Department's Eastern District which encompassed a predominantly African-American ghetto of East Baltimore.

 In the book, Moskos argues in favor of reforming the criminal justice system and the legalization of drugs.
 After calling for drug legalization in a Washington Post op-ed, Moskos was criticized by Gil Kerlikowske, and the president of the International Association of Chiefs of Police, Russell B. Laine.

 In Defense of Flogging

 Moskos's second book advocated judicial corporal punishment (specifically, flogging) as a voluntary alternative to incarceration.
 One reviewer for The Economist responded by saying: "Perhaps the most damning evidence of the broken American prison system is that it makes a proposal to reinstate flogging appear almost reasonable.
 Almost".

 Greek Americans

-Moskos's third book was the third edition of Greek Americans, originally writing by his father, Charles Moskos.
+Moskos's third book was the third edition of Greek Americans, originally written by his father, Charles Moskos.